tmhglnd/total-serialism/docs/stochastic-methods.md

 ### Deep Markov Chain

-This is an identical approach to the [Markov Chain](#markov-chain) while also offering the possibility of training to create n-length chains.
+This is an identical approach to the [Markov Chain](#markov-chain) while also offering the possibility of training to create n-order chains.
 In theory, longer chains preserve the original structure of the model, but won't generate as diverse outputs.

 ```js
 const Rand = require('total-serialism').Stochastic;